 Children will collaborate if they know how - the fundamental idea put forth by the founder of FamilyLab, danish Jesper Juul, in his book 'Your competent child'.

-I write 'seek cooperation' because they don't always succeed, especially if they don't know how.
+I write 'eager collaborators' because they don't always succeed, especially if they don't know how.
 As parents, we guide them.
 Maybe next time they'll get it right.
 Children naturally want to cooperate and do what's right in every situation.
 They want to contribute, this drive is innate in all human beings.

 This drive comes from evolution, which has taught us that to belong is to survive.
 Humans are the most social of creatures, far surpassing dolphins, elephants and chimpanzees in social behaviour.
 Our brains are wired to belong, to observe, identify and integrate social norms, rules and behaviors.